 I look through the fogged windshield, wipers distracting my tired eyes, and see we are on Monserrate Ave. –the main commercial avenue of my neighborhood.
 Surprisingly, it looks better than what I expected.
-It looks almost exactly as the last time I saw it; bright, active (even at 3:00am on weekends), landscaped, and well kept.
+It looks almost exactly like the last time I saw it; bright, active (even at 3:00 am on weekends), landscaped and well kept.

 “Ahora donde?”
 Where to now? says the disoriented driver, breaking the daydream bubble I immersed myself into as I tried to understand and mentally reconstruct the past three years of this neighborhood.
 I can’t believe I’ve been an expat for three years.

 “Turn left, please.
 The fourth house to the left.”